debops/debops/playbooks/roles/ginas.rails_deploy/README.md

 ### What does rails_deploy do?

 It allows you to easily setup infrastructure capable of running rails applications.
-It removes all of the headaches associated to setting up a secure rails application that is ready for production so you can concentrate on developing your app.
+It removes all of the headaches associated to setting up a secure rails app that is ready for production so you can concentrate on developing your app.

 ### Getting started

 Below is the bare minimum to get started.
 In this case everything would be on 1 host.
-There is a more robust example in [docs/examples/ansible](#) where we setup the database on a different host and use postgres 9.3 instead of 9.1.
+There is a more robust example in [docs/examples/ansible](https://github.com/ginas/ginas/tree/master/playbooks/roles/ginas.rails_deploy/docs/examples/ansible) where we setup the database on a different host and use postgres 9.3 instead of 9.1.

 The full example includes setting up 3 containers with ginas: